-Humana Healthy Horizons ensures their compliance target and turnaround times for electronic claims to be paid/ denied comply with the following time frames:
+Humana Healthy Horizons ensures its compliance target and turnaround times for electronic claims to be paid or denied comply with the following time frames:

-- The managed care plan pays 90% of all clean claims submitted from providers, including Indian healthcare providers, within 30 calendar days from the date of receipt. - The managed care plan pays 99% of all clean claims from providers, including Indian healthcare providers, within 90 calendar days of the date of receipt.
+- Humana Healthy Horizons pays 90% of all clean claims submitted from providers, including Indian healthcare providers, within 30 calendar days of the date of receipt. - Humana Healthy Horizons pays 99% of all clean claims from providers, including Indian healthcare providers, within 90 calendar days of the date of receipt.

-Humana Healthy Horizons will adhere to the following guidelines regarding acknowledgement and payment of all submitted claims for services:
+Humana Healthy Horizons will adhere to the following guidelines regarding acknowledgment and payment of all submitted claims for services:

-- Issue payment for a clean, paper claim within 40 business days following the later of receipt of the claim or the date on which Humana Healthy Horizons is in receipt of all information needed and in a format required for the claim to constitute a clean claim and is in receipt of all documentation requested: - to determine that such claim does not contain any material defect, error, or impropriety; or - to make a payment determination. - Issue payment for a clean, electronic claim within 20 business days following the later of receipt of the claim or the date on which Humana Healthy Horizons is in receipt of all information needed and in a format required for the claim to constitute a clean claim and is in receipt of all documentation requested: - to determine that such claim does not contain any material defect, error, or impropriety; or - to make a payment determination.
+- Issue payment for a clean, paper claim within 40 business days following the later of receipt of the claim or the date on which Humana Healthy Horizons is in receipt of all information needed, in a format required for the claim to constitute a clean claim, and is in receipt of all documentation requested: - to determine that such claim does not contain any material defect, error, or impropriety or to make a payment determination - Issue payment for a clean, electronic claim within 20 business days following the later of receipt of the claim or the date on which Humana Healthy Horizons is in receipt of all information needed, in a format required for the claim to constitute a clean claim, and is in receipt of all documentation requested: - to determine that such claim does not contain any material defect, error, or impropriety or to make a payment determination

-Humana Healthy Horizons affixes to or on paper claims, or otherwise maintain a system for determining, the date claims are received.
-Electronic claim acknowledgement is sent electronically to either the provider or the provider's designated vendor for the exchange of electronic health care transactions.
-The acknowledgement must identify the date claims are received.
-If there is any defect, error, or impropriety in a claim that prevents the claim from entering the adjudication system, Humana Healthy Horizons provides notice of the defect or error either to the provider or the provider's designated vendor for the exchange of electronic health care transactions within 20 business days of the submission of the claim if it was submitted electronically or within 40 business days of the claim if it was submitted via paper.
+Humana Healthy Horizons maintains a system for determining the date claims are received.
+Electronic claim acknowledgment is sent electronically to either the provider or the provider's designated vendor for the exchange of electronic healthcare transactions.
+The acknowledgment identifies the date claims are received.
+If there is any defect, error or impropriety in a claim that prevents the claim from entering the adjudication system, Humana Healthy Horizons provides notice of the defect or error either to the provider or the provider's designated vendor for the exchange of electronic healthcare transactions within 20 business days of the submission of the claim if it was submitted electronically or within 40 business days of the claim if it was submitted via paper.
 Nothing contained in this section is intended or may be construed to alter Humana Healthy Horizons' ability to request clinical information reasonably necessary for the proper adjudication of the claim or for the purpose of investigating fraudulent or abusive billing practices.

-Crossover Claims
+Crossover claims